pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 $$\frac{d}{dx} f(g(x)) = \frac{df}{dg} \frac{dg}{dx}$$.

-explain how this generalizes to arbitrary multivariate, vector-valued functions
+TODO: explain how this generalizes to arbitrary multivariate, vector-valued functions

-example here
+TODO: example here

 # How to use ARRRtomatic_diff